-2021 Update – This article by Noémie Pichon is shortlisted for the 2020 Haldane Prize.
+2021 Update – The paper discussed in this blog by Noémie Pichon is shortlisted for the 2020 Haldane Prize.
 This blog is also available in French.

 Noémie A. Pichon, a PhD student in the Allan Lab, talks about her recent paper Decomposition disentangled: a test of the multiple mechanisms by which nitrogen enrichment alters litter decomposition, the background behind this paper and the next steps in this field.